 - A designated member of staff at the hospital should phone her GP and community midwife prior to the woman being discharged.
 This is important as letters may take several days to arrive. - The hospital or clinic should also immediately send a summary of the woman's pregnancy history and care to her GP when she is discharged.
-Depending on the gestation at which the loss occurred, the summary should also be sent to the community midwife and the health visitor. - The woman should be given a summary of her care that she can keep or give to her GP at their first appointment. - The GP and community midwifery team (where applicable) should also be informed where the mother will be staying after she is discharged from hospital.
-This is particularly important if the mother if going to stay with relatives or on the neonatal unit so that the primary care team know where and how to contact her or arrange for her care.
+Depending on the gestation at which the loss occurred, the summary should also be sent to the community midwife and the health visitor. - The woman should be given a summary of her care that she can keep or give to her GP at their first appointment.

+- The GP and community midwifery team (where applicable) should also be informed where the mother will be staying after she is discharged from hospital.
+This is particularly important if the mother is going to stay with relatives. - Ask the partner if they would like their GP to be informed about the loss so it can be added to their notes, and record their consent if they did.